aaOpenSource/Galaxy-CSV-Processor/README.md

 ##Installation
 To "install" you should create a macro enabled workbook and import the three files.
 There is a single form where the user can execute the functions.
 Someone smarter than me can probably help put together a nice package or set of instructions for creating menus or buttons to run the functions.

+Also due to custom export function you will need to add a reference to Microsoft ActiveX Data Objects 2.5 Library under Tool->References when yoou are in VBA editor.

 ## Functions
 ###Import